MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_bind_parameters.md

        is <b>TRUE</b>.
 For example, an Ethernet connection is dedicated.

+#### NET_IF_CONNECTION_DEMAND

+Specifies the demand-dial connection type.
+A demand-dial connection comes up in response to a
+       local action--for example, sending a packet.

 #### NET_IF_CONNECTION_PASSIVE

 Specifies the passive connection type.
 The other end must bring up the connection to the local
        station.
 For example, the RAS interface is passive.

-#### NET_IF_CONNECTION_DEMAND

-Specifies the demand-dial connection type.
-A demand-dial connection comes up in response to a
-       local action--for example, sending a packet.

-#### - IfType
+### -field IfType

 The Internet Assigned Numbers Authority (IANA) interface type.
 For example,
      IF_TYPE_ETHERNET_CSMACD (6) is the value for